 In phase 1 of the project, KeyLines was embedded within the system integrator’s own infrastructure and a fully functioning prototype replacement for their product was developed within a week or two.
 The SI remarked on the ease of use, bug-free development experience, and the robustness of KeyLines.
 Based on this good experience, they have decided to develop an improved version utilizing KeyLines’ additional features.

 The next version of the product was significantly enhanced by incorporating some of KeyLines’ most unique features.
 The capacity to display police photos as images in networks and to utilize social network analysis (SNA) measures made visualizing and analyzing data easier and more comprehensive than ever before.
 Glyphs were especially welcomed as a means to add contextual detail to a chart, for example to highlight individuals currently under investigation elsewhere.
-In addition, the flexibility that KeyLines provided in terms of halos and dotted links allowed the police to create richer and more actionable network charts.
+In addition, the flexibility that KeyLines provided in terms of halos and dotted links allowed the police to create richer and more actionable link analysis charts.

 The SI has now completely replaced the police force’s old Java solution with KeyLines.
 Their plan is to develop their most advanced product yet by integrating the KeyLines Time Bar.
 The police force has held a long-standing interest in visualizing temporal data and were so enthused by the new functionality that the SI have already begun the integration process.
 Throughout the project, the SI has found that KeyLines was capable of providing everything they wanted and more.